Review & Approval Timeline

 - For any proposal from a PI with little or no funding history: 10 business days

-Ideally, PIs will submit their proposals and award proposal forms 1-3 months in advance of the sponsor's deadline.
+Ideally, PIs will submit their proposals and proposal routing forms 1-3 months in advance of the sponsor's deadline.
 Enter your sponsor's deadline into the Interactive Proposal Submission Timeline worksheet to get a sense of our recommended timeline.

 All deadlines represent the amount of lead time necessary before the document is to be transmitted to the funding agency or private entity.
 In order to serve faculty members from all departments in a professional manner, the Office of Research must require that PIs follow the rule that all proposals be given to the Office of Research for review according to this schedule.
-PIs must submit a completed and fully signed Award Proposal Form with the grant proposal narrative or contract scope of work, along with the budget and budget justification.
+PIs must submit a completed and fully signed Proposal Routing Form with the grant proposal narrative or contract scope of work, along with the budget and budget justification.
 Staff cannot guarantee that documents which are late will be reviewed in time to meet required agency deadlines.
-Award proposals for a particular deadline will be reviewed in the order which the college-authorized routing form is submitted.
+Proposals for a particular deadline will be reviewed in the order which the college-authorized routing form is submitted.

 The Office of Research is responsible for obtaining the appropriate institutional signatures for documents that are submitted within the established policy.